 If you present your next portfolio with statements like “ last engagement led to XX “, it is bound to make your proposal shine when compared to others.

 These results are not a replacement or modified version of client feedback.
-These are suppose to complement and solidify your position as seasoned professional.
+These are supposed to complement and solidify your position as a seasoned professional.

 You can use a free tool like Google Sheets for data capture and analysis.
 The functionality provided is more than enough to gather meaningful insights.

-Given the novelty of Gig Economy both service providers and clients may take some time to before they find the right rhythm to work together.
+Given the novelty of the Gig Economy, both service providers and clients may take some time before they find the right rhythm to work together.